parimalp/compute_acceleration_using_Vitis/README.md

 Step 5: Build and run in hardware emulation mode
 - Build in Emulation-HW mode
 - After build completes, open Run Configurations window
-- Set `Working Directory` at Arguments tab (of Run Configurations) to `${workspace_loc:wide_vadd}/Emulation-HW/` because the xclbin location is hard coded in host source code.
+- Set `Working Directory` at Arguments tab (of Run Configurations) to `${workspace_loc:wide_vadd}/Emulation-HW/` by unchecking Use default check-box, and backspacing the directory path.
+This is because the xclbin location is hard coded in host source code.
+- Click Apply
-- Click Run
+- Click Run  (This will take about 5 minutes)

 ### Section 3c: Wider Bandwidth - the Wide Vadd Kernel
 Our DDR controller natively has a 512-bit wide interface internally.
 If we parallelize the data ﬂow in the